David H. Malan: Career

 After qualifying from the London Hospital in 1952, he worked as a casualty officer, then as a psychiatrist at the Maudsley before transferring to the Tavistock Clinic in 1956.
-He became a Consultant in the Adult dept. in 1966 and remained there until his retirement in 1982.
+From 1956 to 1982, he remained at the Tavistock Clinic as a consultant psychiatrist, psychotherapist and psychoanalyst.

 In 1956, at the Tavistock Clinic, Balint asked him to join his Brief Psychotherapy research group investigating whether brief focal therapy was effective.
 Malan analysed the results which were highly encouraging.
 During his early years as a psychotherapist, he already advocated the accurate, reproducible clinical descriptions, as well as the prediction of desirable outcomes prior to the process of therapy or an "intention to treat", which are then followed by unbiased evaluation post-treatment.
 This approach was met with suspicion during the 1950s within the analytic community, including Malan's colleagues at the Tavistock Clinic.

 In 1967 Malan developed the Brief Psychotherapy workshop which all trainees were required to attend for one year and treat a patient under his supervision.
 It attracted students internationally as well as nationally.
 The aim was to achieve effective therapeutic results in the shortest possible time and to research the factors that made this happen.

 The therapy was actively interpretive, using the elements of the Two Triangles – the Triangle of Conflict and the Triangle of Person - as the basis for many of the interventions that the therapists made.

 The outcome data exploded the Myth of Superficiality whereby critics claimed that Brief Psychotherapy could only be helpful with superficially ill patients, that the technique used should be superficial and that only superficial improvements can be achieved.

 At this time Malan lectured nationally and internationally many times in the US, Canada, Norway, Switzerland, Italy and Greece, describing his active interpretive approach and his investigation of the factors that made Brief Psychotherapy most effective.
 He received the highest medical Merit award for this work.

 In 1974, Davanloo showed his tapes of Intensive Short-Term Dynamic Psychotherapy to Malan who was convinced by the evidence that the technique used was extremely effective.
 They began a twelve-year collaboration, doing workshops and lectures together with Davanloo showing his tapes of therapy and Malan outlining the concepts and explaining the principles of the technique.

 In 1979, Malan wrote Individual Psychotherapy and the Science of Psychodynamics pub.
 Butterworth-Heinnemann which outlines the principles of Dynamic Psychotherapy from the most elementary to the most profound, using true case histories to illustrate each concept.
 It has been translated into 8 languages and following a second edition in 1995 is still in print as a classic textbook for psychotherapists.

+Private life

+He was married to Muriel (née Still) from 1959 to about 1982, with whom he had a son called Peter.
+He later married Jennifer (Jennie) Ann (née Stead).
+He enjoyed travelling in the countryside with his wife Jennie including in Scotland, New Zealand and India.